UoB-OOP/COMS10018-2025/summative/cw-model.md

 This game is the online version with an offline mode in the menu (accessible via `Game | Local game`).

 For the offline mode, follow the instructions in [this video](https://uob-my.sharepoint.com/:v:/r/personal/sh1670_bristol_ac_uk/Documents/Stream%20Migrated%20Videos/Running%20the%20Scotland%20Yard%20binary%20(jar%20file)-20210307_100417.mp4?csf=1&web=1&e=fqOMMP&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D) where Sion plays against himself.
+For the online mode, use the credentials which are available [here](https://www.ole.bris.ac.uk/bbcswebdav/courses/COMS10018_2024_TB-2/oo/pdfs/2025_SY_credentials.pdf).
-The online mode, is **not** currently available.
-Credentials will be available later [here](#). <!--Search for your UoB username in the 3rd column and then note down your personal username (integer on in 1st column) and password (alphanumeric string in 2nd column).
-Do **not** use personal data for your team's name when connecting to the game server: make up something fun!-->
+Search for your UoB username in the 3rd column and then note down your personal username (integer on in 1st column) and password (alphanumeric string in 2nd column).
+Do **not** use personal data for your team's name when connecting to the game server: make up something fun!

 * How do I know I am using an M1.
 M2 or M3 (Apple Silicon) Mac?
   * Click on the `Apple logo` on the menu bar and click on `About This Mac`. in the `Chip` section, if you see something that starts with `Apple`, you are using an Apple Silicon Mac; if it starts with `Intel`, you are using an Intel Mac.